 - a not-for-profit corporation, such as an economic development organization, an industry association, a charitable organization, or a social welfare organization.
 Projects with a not-for-profit organization must have a demonstrable economic or productivity orientation.
 Please contact elevate(at)mitacs.ca to discuss the eligibility of a specific not-for-profit organization.

 Partners should be potential end users of the research, with a vested interest in the results.

 Is an existing collaboration with a partner eligible?

 Yes.
 A fellowship may build on an existing partnership or form the beginning of a new partnership.
 However, the partner funds must be received at Mitacs prior to the start date of the fellowship.
 No funds will be released until this contribution has been received in full.

-There’s no need for me to go to the partner organization’s facilities, I can do all the research at the university.
+There’s no need for me to go to the partner organization’s facilities, I can do all the research at the academic institution.
 Is this allowed?

 Small companies are eligible as long as they have an independent site off campus where you can work with company personnel for at least 50% of the time during your fellowship.